HaiderZaidiDev/Discord-Pin-Archiver-Bot/README.md

 # Discord Pin Archiver Bot
 Pin Archiver is a Discord bot that was specifically made for the [Discord server](https://discord.gg/ZZFJhdr) of the alumni ran [Subreddit](https://www.reddit.com/r/uwaterloo/) for the University of Waterloo; however, since then, the bot has been made open source for the public to use.

-If you require assistance in any means regardng the bot, feel free to join the [Pin Archiver Support Server](https://discord.gg/jY9xADW).
+If you require assistance in any means regardng the bot, feel free to join the [Pin Archiver Support Server](https://discord.gg/jY9xADW), or, [click here to invite](https://discordapp.com/oauth2/authorize?client_id=533383387763965982&permissions=268823632&scope=bot) the bot to your server (hosted by me).

 Pin Archiver has the following features:
 - Archives pinned messages to an archive channel, this message is an embed which: